+19. The Appellate Body has found that, under certain circumstances, panels can make findings concerning legal instruments that came into effect after the panel was established when those instruments "did not change the essence of the regime."12 The Appellate Body

+9 Emphasis added.

-19. The Appellate Body has found that, under certain circumstances, panels can make findings concerning legal instruments that came into effect after the panel was established when those instruments "did not change the essence of the regime."12 The Appellate Body has also found that, under certain circumstances, "closely connected" subsequent measures may fall within the panel's terms of reference.13 However, as explained above, there is nothing in the text of the DSU that supports these assertions.
-And aside from the lack of rule in Article 19.1 in Section II.F titled "The Appellate Body Has Violated Article 19.1 of the Dispute Settlement Understanding by Failing to Make Recommendation Required in Instances Where a Measure Has Expired after Panel Establishment."
+10 See UNITED STATES TRADE REPRESENTATIVE, REPORT ON THE APPELLATE BODY OF THE WORLD TRADE ORGANISATION 64-68 (Feb.
+2020) (US-228).
+The report discusses the Appellate Body's failure to adhere to the rule in Article 19.1 in Section II.F titled "The Appellate Body Has Violated Article 19.1 of the Dispute Settlement Understanding by Failing to Make Recommendation Required in Instances Where a Measure Has Expired after Panel Establishment."